 She is often Concertmaster of several Italian Orchestras and she will be the Concertmaster of the Orchestra of the Conservatorium van Amsterdam from October 2017.

-She has already scheduled during the year 2018 a lot of concerts in Italy, Austria, Germany, and Holland.
+She has already scheduled during the years 2018 and 2019 a lot of concerts in Italy, Austria, Germany, the Netherlands, Africa and abroad.

 2006: 2nd prize under the category of very young at the National competition “Città di Occhiobello” (Grosseto) and 3rdprize at the National competition “Giovani per I giovani”